 The most important part of your review is to present the scholar’s argument in their paper.
 This means that you should answer as many of the following questions as the paper allows: Which points are made?
 Which research project do they serve?
 Which research questions are asked and how are they answered?

 Whenever possible also try to write a few lines to answer the following questions about the originality of the paper as a piece of research

 - Does the author allude to existing research on his/her topic?
-How does he/she situate his own work vis-à-vis this research?
-(Does he/she refute someone else’s argument?
-Or does he/she support it and draw it further?
-Does he/she touch on entirely new questions? etc)
+How does he/she situate his/her own work in his/her academic field?
+(In order to answer these questions you may want to ask whether he/she draws further or refutes someone else’s argument or whether he/she touches on entirely new questions.)